1. How do you calculate the optimal system size for my energy use and financial return?

 3. What happens if something goes wrong with the system and how long is your workmanship warranty?

 Our quote comparison shows you clearly the installers’ workmanship warranty, but each installer services systems differently.
+For Clean Energy Council Approved Solar Retailers the minimum worksmanship warranty length is 5 years.

-Try to get an understanding of:
+In the event of a system failure – try to get an understanding of:

 - Who do you call?